 The schematic diagram of the oscilloscope is shown in Figure 1.

-Fig.1 Schematic diagram of the oscilloscope
+Fig.1 Schematic diagram of an oscilloscope

-To neutralize this effect, you need to make sure that the input capacitance of the op-amp and diodes becomes much less than the capacitance of the divider.
-This can be done by building a capacitive divider parallel to the resistive one.
-It is difficult to calculate such a divisor, because both the input capacitance of the circuit and the mounting capacitance are unknown.
+To neutralize this effect, you need to make sure that the input capacitance of the op-amp and diodes becomes significantly less than the divider capacitance.
+This can be done by constructing a capacitive divider parallel to the resistive one.
+It is difficult to calculate such a divisor, because Both the input capacitance of the circuit and the mounting capacitance are unknown.
 It's easier to pick it up.

-The selection method is:
+The selection method is as follows:

-The oscilloscope on the PIC18F2550 measures the average, maximum, minimum, peak voltage and zero crossing.
-The oscilloscope has a built-in trigger function that can be used to stop a signal for detailed examination.
-The time scale for display can be easily changed with the changeTimeDivision function.
+The program for the computer is simple and ascetic, its appearance is shown in Figures 2 and 3.
+Connect the oscilloscope to USB and launch qoscilloscope.
+Requires QT4. detailed study.
+The time scale for display can be easily changed using the changeTimeDivision function.
 The oscilloscope measures voltage in the range of 0-5V, 0-2.5V and 0-1.25.
-The main disadvantage of this oscilloscope is the low sampling rate (~60kHz) as well as the fact that the inputs are limited by the ADC limits of the microcontroller.
-However, it is a very good device and I recommend watching the video to see it in action.
+The main disadvantage of this oscilloscope is low frequency sampling rate (~60 kHz), and the fact that the inputs are limited by the microcontroller's ADC limitations.
+However, it is a very nice device and I recommend watching the video to see it in action.

 Scheme